TamirYaari91/Face-Cloaking-Project/README.md

 # FCP

-FCP (Face Cloaking Project) is a Python-based framework for building and running a face obfuscation web platform.
+FCP (Face Cloaking Platform) is a Python-based framework for building and running a face obfuscation web platform.

 ## Installation